Principles and Practices to Build Soil Health Workshop Curriculum

 What you need to know about the activities in this workshop.

 Activities in this outline are appropriate for a workshop length of 3-6 hours.
 The list of activities in this curriculum is not an exhaustive list of possible exercises or all tests needed to comprehensively assess all aspects of soil quality.
 Rather, these activities were selected for their particular demonstration value with respect to the functioning of soil organisms, and, with a few exceptions, many of them can be done using easily available materials and without specialized equipment.

-For a more complete list and description of soil quality tests, see the NRCS Soil Quality Test Kit
+For a more complete list and description of soil quality tests, see the NRCS Soils Quality Test Kit Guide

 Some of the activities would benefit greatly from participant access to fields where soil can be directly observed and handled.
 However, in most cases, exercises can also be done in a classroom setting with soil samples collected in advance.
 Comparison of soil from very different management regimes would greatly aid in the instructive value of several of the hands-on exercises.
 For example, soils from systems with high organic matter input could be compared with soils from systems with low organic-matter input, or soils from an intensively managed site could be compared with soil from a natural, relatively undisturbed area.